alpertuna/react-metismenu/README.md

 Customizing Styles
 ==================
-After rendering metismenu with recursive content, output dom structure will be like this;
+After rendering `react-metismenu` with recursive content, output dom structure will be like this;
 ```html
 <div>             - main wrapper
   ====================================== Top container